 The Governor of Victoria is appointed by the Queen, on the advice of the Premier, to act as her representative as Head of State in Victoria.
 Since the Australia Acts of 1986, it is the Governor, and not the Queen, who exercises all the powers of the Head of State, and he or she is not subject to the direction or supervision of the Monarch.
-Upon appointment, he becomes a Viceroy.
-The Governor's main responsibilities fall into three categories; constitutional, ceremonial and community engagement.
+Upon appointment, the Governor becomes a Viceroy.
+The Governor's main responsibilities fall into four broad categories: constitutional, ceremonial, community engagement and international engagement.

-The Governor acts as a safeguard to ensure that the Victorian Parliament acts within the boundaries of the Victorian Constitution, which provide for our system of representative democracy.
+The Governor helps to ensure that the Victorian Parliament and Government act within the boundaries of the Victorian Constitution, which provides for our system of representative democracy.

 The Governor often speaks on behalf of or for the community.

-The ceremonial duties of the Victorian Governor are probably the least demanding of all three primary responsibilities that are fulfilled by the Governor.
-They include events such as the Opening of Parliament, attending the Dawn Service and march past on ANZAC Day, swearing in of Supreme Court judges and Ministers, presiding at many investitures for the Order of Australia and awards to Scouts, Guides and others.
+The ceremonial duties of the Governor include events such as the Opening of Parliament, leading the Dawn Service and march past on ANZAC Day, swearing in Supreme Court Judges and Ministers, presiding at investitures for the Order of Australia and presenting awards to Scouts, Guides and others.

-One of the Governor’s main tasks is to promote the attitudes that support democracy and create a strong community.
-The Governor encourages people to reach a high level of achievement in voluntary service, industry, education, the arts, sport, bravery, caring for those in need and numerous other areas that benefit the community.
+One of the Governor’s main tasks is to foster attitudes that support democracy and create a cohesive community.
+The Governor encourages people to reach a high level of achievement in voluntary service, industry, education, the arts, sport, bravery, caring for those in need and numerous other areas of benefit to the community.

 Whether delivering a speech, attending local or overseas engagements, supporting charities and organisations, presenting awards and honours, or visiting places of importance in Victoria, this commitment to service underlies all activities of the Governor and his or her spouse.

-Both the Governor and the Governor's spouse work hard to learn about the Victorian community.
-They travel extensively in Victoria, meeting as many people and visiting as many places and organisations as they can.
-One of the key messages they carry with them on regional tours is that the Governor is Governor of Victoria and not just Melbourne.
+The Governor and their spouse work hard to learn as much as they can about the Victorian community.
+They travel throughout Victoria, meeting as many people and visiting as many places and organisations as they can.

 Did you know?